Formula Feeding Your Baby

 More things you need to know about formula feeding

 Feeding your baby is more than providing nourishment.
-It’s also a time to learn about your baby, and connect with each other.
+It’s also a time to learn about your baby and connect with each other.
 This helps your baby grow and develop.
-Skin to skin contact during feeding has many benefits, including calming your baby and helping him feel safe and secure.
+Skin-to-skin contact during feeding has many benefits, including calming your baby and helping them feel safe and secure.

-partners holding their baby
+two adults smiling and holding their baby

 References